friendly/matlib/README.md

 takes you to the download page for Windows.
 [R Tools for Mac OS X](https://cran.r-project.org/bin/macosx/tools/) has the required programs for Mac OS X.

+The functions that draw 3D graphs use the **rgl** package.
+On macOS, **rgl** requires that [XQuartz](https://www.xquartz.org/) be installed.
+After installing XQuartz, it's necessary either to log out of and back into your macOS account or to reboot your Mac.

 ## Topics
 The functions in this package are grouped under the following topics